Roy DeMeo: Downfall and murder

-DeMeo (right) in a 1982 surveillance photo with Joseph Testa (left), who prosecutors described as DeMeo's "right hand man".
+DeMeo (right) in a 1982 surveillance photo with Joseph Testa (left), who prosecutors described as DeMeo's "right hand man."

 By 1982, the FBI was investigating the enormous number of missing and murdered persons who were linked to DeMeo or who had last been seen entering the Gemini Lounge.
 Arena began cooperating with a state and federal task force investigating the DeMeo crew after he was arrested on June 4, 1982, for a string of robberies.
 Fearing that they would be arrested as a result of Arena's testimony, DeMeo and members of his crew went into hiding during the summer and fall of 1982.
 DeMeo eventually emerged from hiding to consult with lawyers as he anticipated an indictment stemming from the Southern District of New York's investigation into his crew's activities.

-Due to Arena's knowledge of the chain of command in the Gambino family, Gaggi and Castellano became concerned upon learning that Arena had turned state's evidence, and Castellano began conspiring to have DeMeo killed.
+Due to Arena's knowledge of the chain of command in the Gambino family, Gaggi and Castellano became concerned upon learning that he had turned state's evidence, and Castellano began conspiring to have DeMeo killed.
 Around this time, an FBI bug in the home of Gambino soldier Angelo Ruggiero picked up a conversation between him and Gene Gotti, a brother of John Gotti.
 In the conversation, it was discussed that Castellano had put out a hit on DeMeo, but was having difficulty finding someone willing to do the job.
-Gene Gotti mentioned that John was wary of taking the contract, as DeMeo had an "army of killers" around him.
-It is also mentioned that, at that time, John had killed fewer than ten people, while DeMeo had killed 37 that they had known about.
-According to mob informant Sammy Gravano, eventually the contract was given to Frank DeCicco, but DeCicco and his crew could not reach DeMeo either.
+Gene mentioned that John was wary of taking the contract, as DeMeo had an "army of killers" around him.
+It was also mentioned that, at that time, John had killed fewer than ten people, while DeMeo had killed thirty-seven that they had known about.
+According to mob informant Sammy Gravano, the contract was eventually given to Frank DeCicco, but DeCicco and his crew could not reach DeMeo either.
 DeCicco allegedly handed the job to DeMeo's own men.

 DeMeo's son Albert wrote that in his final days, DeMeo was depressed and paranoid, aware that he would soon be killed.
-In the winter of 1982–1983, DeMeo rarely left his mansion and wore a leather jacket with a sawn-off shotgun concealed underneath whenever he did venture outside.
+In the winter of 1982–83, he rarely left his mansion and wore a leather jacket with a sawn-off shotgun concealed underneath whenever he ventured outside.
 DeMeo considered faking his own death by having his son shoot him and laying low.
-On January 10, 1983, DeMeo went to crew member Patty Testa's house for a meeting with his men.
+On January 10, 1983, DeMeo went to crew member Patrick Testa's house for a meeting with his men.
 That night, he failed to attend his daughter Dione's birthday party, which caused his family to be suspicious.
 Albert later found DeMeo's personal belongings such as his watch, wallet and ring in his study room, along with a Catholic pamphlet.